For news and tidbits from Anika

-It’s 1946, the deadliest winter since World War II, and Clara is incognito.
-Not famous anymore, not powerful, not the sort to commit the kind of crimes they accuse her of in the papers.
+It’s 1946, and Clara Falkenberg is incognito.
+Not famous anymore, not powerful, not the sort to commit the crimes they accuse her of in the papers.

-But when she learns her childhood friend went missing in the war, Clara comes out of hiding to search for her last link to a time of innocence.
+But when she learns her childhood friend went missing in the war, Clara comes out of hiding to search for her last link to the past.

-Her search leads her through the ruins of Essen, a once-great industrial city.
+Her quest leads her through the ruins of Essen, a once-great industrial city.
 And to Jakob, a wiseguy black marketeer who thought he’d put the war behind him.
 He’s got the key to Clara’s search — a boy soldier, underground since the war, who refuses to believe the Third Reich surrendered.
-Read more in Books

 *The cover for THE GERMAN HEIRESS will be in soon.
 A placeholder image is on the far left.
 It’s of the wonderful Landschaftspark Duisburg, a former steel works where nature has reclaimed the land, not far from Essen, Germany.

 Here it is, the first face of my debut novel, FINDING CLARA, launching March 5, 2020 in the UK.
 I still can’t quite believe it!
 This blog has been a place to share much of the research that went into my story of guilt and conscience set in the dangerous world of Germany just after […]

 The German Heiress: William Morrow, Harper Collins, New York

 For translation queries, please contact Hutchinson